JLpro-cd/LeetCode-Launchpad/README.md

 ## Features

 - Explore specific data structures or problem categories through detailed examples with step-by-step explanations.
-- Utilize flashcards to help memorize 'tricks' and abstract patterns associated with various problems.
+- Utilize flashcards to master the time complexities of various methods associated with the most used Python data structures.

 ## Planned Features